tinaponting/protect-wordpress/README.md

 Love ///  Kristina Sweden

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 25006 updated: htaccess1, delated som code not needed year25:)
 * Uddated: 2411225 perishablepress.com8g-firewall Updated,my version with Ai updated.
 * Updated: 250101 qp-includes protect to the new folders and so on
 * Updated: 240102 - 2411225
 * Updated: 230306 - 231220
 * Updated: 230206 - 230505.